Robustness via Referencing: Defending against Prompt Injection Attacks by Referencing the Executed Instruction: Abstract

 \section{Abstract}

-Large language models (LLMs) have demonstrated impressive performance and have come to dominate the field of natural language processing (NLP) across various tasks.
-However, due to their strong instruction-following capabilities and inability to distinguish between instructions and data content, LLMs are vulnerable to prompt injection attacks.
-These attacks manipulate LLMs into deviating from the original input instructions and executing maliciously injected instructions within data content, such as web documents retrieved from search engines.
+Prompt injection attacks manipulate large language models (LLMs) by misleading them to deviate from the original input instructions and execute maliciously injected instructions, because of their instruction-following capabilities and inability to distinguish between the original input instructions and maliciously injected instructions.
 Currently, various prompt injection defense methods have been proposed, including prompt-engineering-based approaches and fine-tuning methods.
-Most of these methods instruct the model to follow the original input instructions, suppressing their inherent tendencies to follow the injected instructions.
-However, our experiments reveal that suppressing the model's instruction-following tendencies is challenging.
-After analyzing failure cases, we find that although LLMs respond to any recognized instructions due to their instruction-following tendencies, they are aware of the specific instructions they are executing, and can correctly reference them in the original prompt.
-Motivated by these findings, we propose a novel defense method that leverages LLMs’ instruction-following abilities rather than suppressing them.
+Most of these methods instruct the model to follow the original input instructions, suppressing its inherent tendencies to follow the injected instructions.
+However, experimental results reveal that suppressing the model's instruction-following tendencies is challenging.
+After analyzing successful attack cases, we find that the LLMs can correctly reference the instructions they are executing in some cases.
+Motivated by this finding, we propose a defense method that leverages LLMs’ instruction-following abilities rather than suppressing them.
 Our approach prompts LLMs to generate responses that include both the answers and their corresponding instruction references.
 Based on these references, we filter out answers whose references are not to the original input instructions.
 We conduct comprehensive experiments to evaluate the effectiveness of our proposed method.
-The results show that our approach outperforms prompt-engineering-based baselines and is comparable to fine-tuning methods, reducing the ASR to 0\% in some scenarios.
-Moreover, our approach has minimal impact on overall utility.
+The results show that our approach outperforms prompt-engineering-based baselines and is comparable to fine-tuning methods, reducing the ASR to nearly 0\% in some scenarios.
+Moreover, our approach has minimal impact on overall utility.\footnote{Code is publicly available at \url{https://github.com/LukeChen-go/robust-via-ref}.}